MindPort-GmbH/VR-Builder/README.md

 VR Builder is based on the open source edition of the [Innoactive Creator](https://www.innoactive.io/creator).
 While Innoactive helps enterprises to scale VR training, we adopted this tool to provide value for content creators looking to streamline their VR development processes.

 Like Innoactive, we believe in the value of open source and will continue to support this approach together with them and the open source community.
+This means you are welcome to contribute to the [VR Builder GitHub repositories](https://github.com/MindPort-GmbH).

 ## Contact and Support